 Learn more about COPD risks, symptoms and treatment

 The Department of Health and Human Services has released the first-ever Chronic Obstructive Pulmonary Disease National Action Plan.
 It was developed through collaboration among federal and non-federal partners and with the COPD community at large.

 Kentucky will use the action plan as a framework moving forward to develop strategies for addressing COPD.

 Kentucky COPD Advisory Board

-In late 2016 the Department for Public Health collaborated with state partners to create a Kentucky COPD Advisory Board.
-The board meets quarterly to address COPD issues in the state.
+In late 2016, the Department for Public Health collaborated with state partners to create a Kentucky COPD Advisory Board.
+The board meets quarterly (March, June, September, December) to address COPD issues in the state.
 The board is currently working on development of a state action plan based on the national action plan.
 Get in touch to learn more and/or join the group.